xFrednet/TFL5-improve-lint-list-performance/README.md

 * TODO xFrednet 2021-04-15: Maybe add an abstract section to the start.

 ## Building
-Use the following comment to build the actual document:
+Use the following comments to build the actual document:
 ´´´sh
+$ pdflatex --shell-escape main.tex
+$ biber main
 $ pdflatex --shell-escape main.tex
 ´´´